emqx/eip/design/0005-stateless-brokers.md

   Used for matching a TopicName to all the possible wildcard topic-filters in the system.

-When MQTT client subscribes to a node (gateway or core), the node frist updates its local routing tables, then forward the subscription information to the core cluster if it is a gateway node.
-Within the core cluster, all routing inforamtion is replicated to all core nodes.
+When MQTT client subscribes to a node (gateway or core), the node first updates its local routing tables, then forward the subscription information to the core cluster if it is a gateway node.
+Within the core cluster, all routing information is replicated to all core nodes.

 When MQTT client publishes messages, the target topic is used to query for subscribers both locally (the 'Local' subscribers) and remotely (the 'Remote'